python/cpython/Doc/library/heapq.rst

 the sort is going on, provided that the inserted items are not "better" than the last 0'th element you extracted.
 This is especially useful in simulation contexts, where the tree holds all incoming events, and the "win" condition means the smallest scheduled time.
-When an event schedule other events for execution, they are scheduled into the future, so they can easily go into the heap.
+When an event schedules other events for execution, they are scheduled into the future, so they can easily go into the heap.
 So, a heap is a good structure for implementing schedulers (this is what I used for my MIDI sequencer :-).